muellerberndt/obfuscation-metrics/README.md

 Given these assumptions, we define *strong* resiliency as a set of transformations and parameters that likely requires the adversary to invest *at least one man-month of work to fully de-obfuscate the program.*

-Note that is unrealistic to assume that strong resiliency as defined above can be proven in a scientifically sound way anytime soon.
+Note that it is unrealistic to assume that strong resiliency as defined above can be proven in a scientifically sound way anytime soon.
 Initially, we aim for defining guidelines, processes and metrics that enable a human tester to provide a reasonable assessment of whether strong resiliency has been achieved.
 Ideally, experimental data can then be used to verify (or refute) the proposed metrics.

-Note that the situation is similar to "regular" security testing: In practical scenarios, generic, automated static/dynamic analysis in insufficient to prove security of a program.
+The situation is similar to "regular" security testing: In practical scenarios, generic, automated static/dynamic analysis in insufficient to prove security of a program.
 Manual verification by an experienced tester is still the only reliable way to achieve security.

 ## What is this subproject about?